Valsartan Class Action Settlement 2026 — Claim by June 2

 How Much Will I Get?

-The exact settlement amount is contained in a sealed settlement agreement and has not been publicly disclosed.
+The total settlement fund is $11,365,490.
 Because this is an economic loss settlement, payouts are designed to reimburse what class members paid for the contaminated medication.
-Your individual payment will depend on the total settlement fund, the number of claims filed, and court-approved costs and fees.
+Your individual payment will depend on the size of the fund after court-approved attorneys' fees, administration costs, and service awards, the number of claims filed, and how much you spent.
+Payments are made pro rata, so the more you paid for Hetero valsartan, the larger your share.

 How Do I File a Claim?